Lasers for Interferometry

-The term interferometry comes from the word interference.
-Interference is a phenomenon that occurs when two waves of any kind come together at the same time and place.
+Interferometry is a technique used to measure and analyze the interference patterns of waves.
+The term comes from the word interference, a phenomenon that occurs when two waves of any kind come together at the same time and place.

 Fig.1: Interference rings for a Michelson interferometer (HeNe laser, 633nm)